Announcing My Retirement (in 2030)!

 2020-02-19

-I hereby announce that I will retire in 2030 and replace myself with an AI bot!
+I hereby announce that I will retire in 2030 and replace myself with a computer!

 I am serious.
 This is probably the clearest mission statement I’ve ever come up with in my career!
 This is essentially my statement of direction for the next 10 years.
 There will be a series of posts about what I am up to and where I’m going.